things-to-do

 terraza bar la merced 3

 My new favourite rooftop.
-La Terraza de la Merced, literally two blocks from my apartment, is one of Málaga's most unexpectedly fun spots; a rooftop karaoke bar with views of Gibralfaro castle.
+La Terraza de la Merced, literally two blocks from my apartment, is one of Malaga's most unexpectedly fun spots: a rooftop karaoke bar with views of Gibralfaro castle.

-Cocktails Two Ways at Chester & Punk
+Cocktails Two Ways at Chester and Punk

 Jethro having fun with a cocktail

 Step into Chester, and you're surrounded by leather armchairs, vintage lamps, and a bar stocked with fine whiskies and small-batch gins.
+Then cross the threshold into Punk, and the mood flips.
+You're suddenly in a neon-lit den of creative mixology with drinks like the Walking Dead or Basil Smash.

 Hosted Night Walks Along the Alcazaba